101 Affiliate Marketing Stats [Infographic] – Updated in 2023

 The main reasons for this are two: affiliate marketing flourishes online and is one of the most popular ways of making some cash from your site; also, HostGator was one of the companies that took affiliate marketing to the next level, effectively changing how the hosting industry as a whole markets its services.

-The Most Interesting Affiliate Marketing Statistics for 2022 (Editor’s Choice)
+The Most Engaging Affiliate Marketing Statistics for 2022 (Editor’s Choice):